Generalization of the Extended Minimal Excludant of Andrews and Newman: Proof of the main results

-\begin{proof}[\unskip\nopunct] The result follows from substituting $j=2$ in Theorem \thm{mexrank1}.
-Then, since $N(m,n)=N(-m,n)$, we have that $\overline{p}_{3,3}(n)$ equals the number of partitions of $n$ with rank $\geq 2$ which equals the number of partitions of $n$ with rank $\leq -2$, which is equinumerous to the Garden of Eden partitions. \end{proof}
+Comparing the coefficients of $q^n$ on both sides, we obtain the theorem. \end{proof} As a result, we obtain the following corollaries. \begin{corollary} If $n$ is a non-negative integer, then $\overline{p}_{3,3}(n)$ equals the number of Garden of Eden partitions of $n$. \end{corollary} \begin{proof} The result follows from substituting $j=2$ in Theorem \ref{mexrank1}.
+Then, since $N(m,n)=N(-m,n)$, we have that $\overline{p}_{3,3}(n)$ equals the number of partitions of $n$ with rank $\geq 2$, which equals the number of partitions of $n$ with rank $\leq -2$, which is equinumerous with the Garden of Eden partitions. \end{proof} \begin{corollary} If $n$ is a non-negative integer, then $p_{3,j+1}(n)$ equals the number of partitions of $n$ with rank $<j$, where j is a non-negative integer. \end{corollary}